theupdateframework/taps/POUFs/reference-POUF/pouf1.md

 In this POUF, metadata files are hosted on the repository using HTTP.
 The filenames for these files are ROLE.json where ROLE is the associated role name (root, targets, snapshot, or timestamp).
 A client downloads these files by HTTP post request.
 The location of the repository is preloaded onto the clients.

-Snapshot Merkle trees in this implementation will use sha256 to compute the hash of each node.
+Snapshot Merkle trees in this implementation will use sha256 to compute the digest of each node, and will use the following procedures for computing node digests:
+* A leaf digest is the sha256 hash of the cannonical json encoding of its `leaf_contents`.
+* An internal node's digest is the sha256 hash of its left child's digest + it's right child's digest, using utf-8 encoding.
+* The `path_directions` and `merkle_path` for each snapshot Merkle metadata file provide information needed to reconstruct the Merkle tree.
+For each node in the tree, starting with the given leaf node, the next `path_directions` will be -1 if the corresponding `merkle_path` is a right sibling of the current node, or 1 if it is a left sibling.
+So, a `path_direction` of -1 means that the parent node's digest will be the hash of the current node's digest + the next `merkle_path` digest (as the `merkle_path` is a right sibling).

 ## Message Handler Table